Let’s face it: swimming is ageless. It’s one of the best things about the sport! And when you join Masters Swimming, it only emphasizes that fact.

 The logos are as follows:

 Based upon your needs and desires, teams with these logos might offer you what you need in a team.

-However, I feel that it’s important to note the following: Just because a team doesn’t have a logo attached to their name, doesn’t make it any less than one that does.
-Some smaller teams might not have the ability to offer all of these options, but they could still have a great coach.
+However, we feel that it’s important to note the following: Just because a team doesn’t have a logo attached to their name, doesn’t make it any less than one that does.
+Some smaller teams might not have the ability to offer all of these options but they could still have a great coach.

 If, unfortunately, you can’t find a nearby team or if you don’t want to join a team, you have the option to swim unattached.